cgsecurity/testdisk_documentation/presentation.rst

  * redistribute copies so you can help your neighbor,
  * distribute copies of your modified versions to others under the same license.
 By doing this you can give the whole community a chance to benefit from your changes.

+This documentation can be found online at https://github.com/cgsecurity/testdisk_documentation.
+Anyone can contribute to TestDisk & PhotoRec documentation.
+We especially welcome the contributions of beginners.
+In fact, beginners have a distinct advantage over the experts, because they can more easily spot the places where documentation is lacking.
+If it's only to fix a spelling or grammar error, your contribution is also welcome!

 Archives with ready-to-use binaries are available for

  * DOS (32-bit x86)